Economists say certain annuities could help retirees live securely, free to spend money without the fear of depleting their savings.

 Social Security: A Popular Annuity

-In a 2007 analysis for The Legislating for the Future Project, Senior Fellow William A. Galston wrote that former President Bush’s 2005 Social Security initiative “was a very hard sell politically.”
+In an analysis for The Legislating for the Future Project, Senior Fellow William A. Galston wrote that former President Bush’s 2005 Social Security initiative “was a very hard sell politically.”

 Concerned for their future standard of living, Americans opposed Bush’s proposal to implement mandatory “personal accounts,” at the expense of guaranteed benefits.
 According to Galston, surveys showed that in this context, “ownership and choice” were not as attractive as financial security to Americans, the majority of whom were more risk-averse following the 2001 recession.